Instant Pot Mashed Potatoes

-As soon as the cook time ends the pot will beep a few times.
-Immediately quick release the pressure by carefully turning the steam release valve to the venting position.
-I use the handle of a long spoon to turn the valve.
+Once the cook time ends, quick release the pressure by carefully moving the steam release valve to the venting position.
 Wait for the steam to escape and the float valve to drop down, and then carefully open the Instant Pot lid.

 Transfer the potatoes to a colander to drain and then return them to the empty inner pot of the Instant Pot.
 You may place the inner pot back in the base with the Instant Pot on "warm" to keep the potatoes warm.

 Use a potato masher to mash the potatoes.
 Add the butter, salt and some pepper and continue mashing to combine.

 Stir in the warm milk, a little bit at a time, until the potatoes reach the desired creamy consistency.
 Taste the mashed potatoes and adjust the seasonings as necessary.